caring/docs.caring.com/source/index.html.md

 # Authentication

-Requests require an API key that you can obtain by contacting us.
+Requests require an API key that you can obtain by contacting us at engineering AT caring.com

 > Authentication header example: